James Max: Media and broadcast

 Since The Apprentice, Max has developed a career in media and broadcast whilst continuing his business activities.

-From May 2006 until August 2013, Max presented on LBC 97.3.
+From May 2006 until August 2013, Max presented on LBC.
 Initially presenting a weekly business show Business Matters, he has presented a range of shows on the station.
 In addition to Weekend Breakfast, he regularly covered for his colleagues before his sudden departure on 28 August 2013.
 He announced his departure on his Twitter feed making it clear that it was not his choice.
 During 2012, he covered for Nick Ferrari at Breakfast, James Whale's Drive, James O'Brien's mid-morning show, Julia Hartley Brewer's afternoon show and in October, he covered for Steve Allen's Early Breakfast, when Mr Allen took a week off to go to Las Vegas.
 Previously presenting the weekday Business Update on Talksport from April 2006 to May 2008, he also presented a range of late night, overnight and Saturday evening shows on the station.

 In October 2007, Max started a 10-week run of a new Saturday show called The Finer Things in Life which aired, live, every Saturday night on the station between 5 pm and 6 pm.
 In January 2008, Max presented the Early Breakfast Show from 5 am to 7 am on Fridays and 6 am to 8 am on Saturdays.

 Between 2007 and 2009, he presented and appeared as a regular panellist on Overseas Property TV.
 Max presents Property Week magazine's monthly podcast, and wrote a monthly lifestyle column entitled "Something for the Weekend" between 2005 and 2008.

-Max reviewed the newspapers on Sky News between 2005 and 2018 becoming a regular on both the evening shows and on Sunrise.
+Max reviewed the newspapers on Sky News between 2005 and 2020 becoming a regular on both the evening shows, Sunrise and on Adam Boulton's show.
 He is a current affairs commentator.
 He regularly appears as a pundit on Jeremy Vine's BBC Radio 2 Show and on his channel 5 morning TV programme.

 He joined Talkradio in 2018 to present a weekday early breakfast news show from 5 am to 6.30 am.
-The show is now broadcast on TalkTV live from the talkRADIO studios.
+The show was broadcast on TalkTV live from the Talk studios.

 Max is a regular columnist and contributor to the Financial Times.
 Writing about "Rich People's Problems" in the FT Money personal finance weekend section, Max covers a variety of topics of interest to FT readers with an irreverent and informative style and personal insights.

 Royal Albert Hall

 In 2012, Max was appointed to the council of the Hall of Arts and Sciences, better known as the Royal Albert Hall and in September was also appointed to the Programming and Marketing, Fundraising and PR and Reputational Management Committees.
+He now serves as the Hall's President.